liuliu0306/CPO/README.md

 5. test_add_and_remove — you don’t actually check add and remove function.
 You need to check that data actually changed inside.
 Rewrite it.
 6. Make `capacity` argument optimal for UnrolledLinkedList constructor.
 7. Your iterator implementation is limited.
 Test that the two iterators on one data structure should work in parallel correctly.
-0.All the above tasks are completed!
+  All the above tasks are completed!